 We considered these alternative nursing pillows, but we can’t recommend them:

-- NurSit Nursing Pillow ($19) This is basically a less-expensive version of the Boppy.
+- NurSit Nursing Pillow: This is basically a less-expensive version of the Boppy.
 It is simple in design, but we cannot recommend it based on all of the reasons we previously listed in this guide for the Boppy.

-- Balboa Nursing Pillow ($50; La Leche League International) This pillow is a thicker, rectangular shape that reportedly lifts baby to mom’s breasts with.
+- Balboa Nursing Pillow: This pillow is a thicker, rectangular shape that reportedly lifts baby to mom’s breasts with.
 We actually asked the kind folks at Balboa for one of these pillows so we could test it (if LLL endorsed it, we wanted to try it!) but we were told that they are no longer being manufactured.
 You can still buy them on the LLL site but it appears that may not be the case for long.

 Care, Use, Maintenance, and Repair

 A nursing pillow is one of the easiest care items you will unwrap at your baby shower.
 There is no assembly needed, and with the exception of trying to stuff the pillow back into a slipcover after you’ve washed it, you won’t face much frustration with it.
-(And on that note: Allow slipcovers to air dry to prevent shrinkage.)
+On that note: Allow slipcovers to air dry to prevent shrinkage.

 Some nursing pillows are completely machine washable, but you will want to keep slipcovers on the ones that are not, like My Brest Friend, to keep the pillow from getting stained or damaged.
-The pillow part of My Brest Friend cannot be submerged in the water of a washing machine but the foam pillow can be spot treated with warm soapy water if necessary and then air-dried completely before a slipcover is placed on it again.
+The pillow part of My Brest Friend cannot be put in a washing machine but the foam pillow can be spot treated with warm soapy water if necessary and then air-dried completely before a slipcover is placed on it again.

 When you do wash the slipcover portion of My Brest Friend Deluxe, follow these steps (per the manufacturer):